Teaching Yoga for Personality Development - Yoga Practice Blog

 Teaching Yoga for Personality Development

 Why should we consider teaching Yoga for personality development?
-How many of your students told you that they attended classes to improve their personalities?
-Just a quick guess: None of your students considered Yoga for improving their personality.
+How many of your students told you they attended classes to improve their personalities?
+Just a quick guess: None of your students considered Yoga to enhance their character.
 Yet, personality improvement is a by-product of an improved sense of awareness.
 Yoga practitioners learn to become conscious of their thoughts, words, and actions.
-Additionally, one’s actions tend to reflect a deep sense of thoughtfulness.
+Additionally, one’s actions tend to reflect a deep understanding of thoughtfulness.

-Anyone who practices any form of Yoga, on a regular basis, knows that the results go much further than longer, leaner muscles and greater flexibility.
+Anyone who practices any form of Yoga regularly knows that the results go much further than longer, leaner muscles and greater flexibility.
 The breathing and meditative portions of a daily Yogic lifestyle can bring peace and understanding to the mind.
-Pranayama and meditation can teach one how to cope with daily stress and anxiety, while learning how to find overall peace within one’s self.
-The breathing techniques, alone, can be an extremely useful tool to apply in all aspects of life.
-Positive personality development gives us our own identity and the ability to work well with others.
+Pranayama and meditation can teach one how to cope with everyday stress and anxiety while learning to find peace.
+The breathing techniques, alone, can be a handy tool to apply in all aspects of life.
+Positive personality development gives us our identity and the ability to work well with others.

 Personality Development for Young People

 Yoga can also help young people develop and grow positive personality traits.
-Meditation and Yoga encourage inner reflection by sitting quietly, tuning out extra stimulation, noise, and negative thoughts.
-This promotes the ability to learn who you are, what makes you happy, what makes you uneasy, and what is important in your life.
-Sometimes, life gets too busy, which causes impressionable young people to go with the flow of a group, instead of thinking about the long-term consequences.
-Yoga gives people, of all ages, the time to truly reflect, and make choices based on their own thoughts and feelings, rather than the thoughts of others.
+Meditation and Yoga encourage inner reflection by sitting quietly and tuning out extra stimulation, noise, and negative thoughts.
+This promotes the ability to learn who you are, what makes you happy, what makes you uneasy, and what is essential in your life.
+Sometimes, life gets too busy, which causes impressionable young people to go with the flow of a group instead of thinking about the long-term consequences.
+Yoga gives people of all ages the time to truly reflect and make choices based on their thoughts and feelings, rather than the thoughts of others.

 Gratitude

 Yoga instills a desire and ability to feel gratitude for life.
 Through steady practice, young people learn to be mindful of each moment.
-They learn to appreciate all of the small things that happen during each moment.
+They learn to appreciate all the small things happening during each moment.
 Perhaps it is a smile from a friend or the beauty of a wildflower.
-When young people learn to be grateful for the things in their lives, the little stresses and annoyances of daily life become less important.
-When you do not allow yourself to place importance on unimportant things, you become more grateful for those things that truly do matter.
+When young people learn to be grateful for the things in their lives, daily life’s little stresses and annoyances become less important.
+When you do not allow yourself to place importance on unimportant things, you become more grateful for those things that matter.

 Accountability